 We have documented the most common resizing functions here.
 Cloudimage supports many more, but we want to focus on what is really necessary for you to get started.
 If you have any request for undocumented features, contact us and we will help you out!

 Everything starts with the basic URL format of a Cloudimage URL

 |token||Your Cloudimage customer token.
 Subscribe for a free trial to get one.
 You can also ask us for a custom token.|

 |operations||Image manipulation operations like width, height, crop, fit, rotate, trim.
 For a full list, see Image resizing.|

 |filters||Use filters like contrast, pixellate, blur, greyscale and sharpen to apply different effects on your image.
 For a full list, see Image filters.|

 Cloudimage's resizing servers, located in three data centres worldwide (Canada, France, and Singapore) will download your original image from origin_image_url, transform it based on the operation and filter parameters, and finally, display it on your website or mobile app through a rocket fast CDN.

 An example with an original image hosted on your web server, Amazon S3 bucket, or any other storage accessible over HTTP.

 If you host your images on a Web Server, Image Repository, or Storage Bucket sitting behind a Firewall, make sure your images are accessible over HTTP or HTTPS.
 Otherwise, Cloudimage servers will not be able to download the originals.

 You can also use our CDN to deliver static content like JS or CSS files with the func=proxy option.
-For more details, you can refer to the Static Content section.
+For more details, you can refer to the Content / Acceleration section.